ooni/docs/src/content/docs/backend/index.md

     -   Test execution time, CPU and memory usage.

--   Resiliency: traffic between probes and test helpers could be blocked by 3rd parties.
+ * Resiliency: traffic between probes and test helpers could be blocked by 3rd parties.
 The rotation system mitigates this risk by cycling countries, datacenters and IP addresses across a very large pool.
     The tool is designed to allow future extensions to support other hosting providers in order to increase the address pool.

--   Trust: test helpers could be treated differently than other hosts by censors e.g. allowing test helpers to reach websites otherwise blocked.
+ * Trust: test helpers could be treated differently than other hosts by censors e.g. allowing test helpers to reach websites otherwise blocked.
 By rotating test helpers this risk is also mitigated.

--   Failure resolution: in case of failure of a test helper due to crash, hardware or network issues, DoS etc. the impacted host can be replaced within 5 minutes.
+ * Failure resolution: in case of failure of a test helper due to crash, hardware or network issues, DoS etc. the impacted host can be replaced within 5 minutes.

--   Future extension: The ability to rotate country / datacenter / IP address can also be used for [OONI bridges](#ooni-bridges)<sub><sup> </sup></sub>⚙ in future.
+ * Future extension: The ability to rotate country / datacenter / IP address can also be used for [OONI bridges](#ooni-bridges)&thinsp;⚙ in future.

 The primary functions are:

--   Select datacenters and spawn VMs.
+ * Select datacenters and spawn VMs.
 This allows having helpers to live in many countries, datacenters and subnets making attempts at blocking them more difficult.

--   Runs a setup script on the host at first boot
+ * Runs a setup script on the host at first boot

--   Keeps a list of live and old hosts in a dedicated database table
+ * Keeps a list of live and old hosts in a dedicated database table

--   Create SSL certificates using the Digital Ocean API
+ * Create SSL certificates using the Digital Ocean API

--   Performs end-to-end test on newly created VMs to ensure the test helper service is running
+ * Performs end-to-end test on newly created VMs to ensure the test helper service is running

--   Update DNS to publish new services
+ * Update DNS to publish new services

--   Drain and destroy old VMs
+ * Drain and destroy old VMs

 A summary of the sequence to deploy, drain and destroy a test helper VM: